Frequently Asked Questions

 Most COVID-19 vaccines haven’t been tested in kids yet, so we don’t know if they work in kids the same way that they work in adults.
 We also don’t know what the right dose for kids is yet, and whether they will be safe for them.

 At the moment, there is a lot of work going on around the world to find the best COVID-19 vaccine for kids.
 When this vaccine becomes available, and we know it is safe and effective, kids will likely be offered vaccination.
-But for now, we have good vaccines for adults so the best way to protect kids (especially kids with other health conditions) from getting COVID-19 is for adults to get vaccinated.

 When can we get the vaccine?